MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/upgrade-operate-my-service.md

 All organizations need a group or individual to be accountable for quality.
 This is the most important role in service management.
 The Quality Champion role is assigned to a person or group who is passionate about their users’ experience.
-This role requires the skills to identify trends in the environment, and the sponsorship to work with other teams to drive remediation.
+This role requires the skills to identify trends in the environment and the sponsorship to work with other teams to drive remediation.
 The best candidate for the quality champion is typically the customer service owner.
 Depending on the organization’s size and complexity, this could be any person or group with a